 Charles joined Watsi on June 22nd, 2020.
-Two months ago, Charles became the 5935th member to automatically support a new Watsi patient every month.
-Charles' most recent donation traveled 8,500 miles to support Gathoni, an 18-month-old from Kenya, to fund a debridement and skin graft surgery for her burns.
+One year ago, Charles joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Charles' most recent donation traveled 8,600 miles to support Paw, a 24-year-old woman from Thailand, to fund mass removal surgery.

-Charles has funded healthcare for 4 patients in 3 countries.
+Charles has funded healthcare for 19 patients in 5 countries.